testchat68/computer_soul/README.md

 - The "soul" (ASCII face + poem) changes color and mood according to CPU + RAM load.

 Forever Free for use by everyone: private and/or public and/or business.
 You are free to use as it is or change anything you want depending on your whims.

-Any issues, questions or if you are too lazy to do changes: **good.vibes.github@gmail.com**
+Any issues, questions, or if you are too lazy to do the changes yourself: good.vibes.github@gmail.com

 Enjoy watching your computer's soul.

+END